mcsee/Software-Design-Articles/Articles/TDD Conference 2021/Why I Love TDD And Why I'm Looking For Ways To Go Beyond TDD/readme.md

 ![TDD Conference 2021 - Why I Love TDD And Why I'm Looking For Ways To Go Beyond TDD - Alex Bunardzic](TDD%20Conference%202021%20-%20Why%20I%20Love%20TDD%20And%20Why%20I'm%20Looking%20For%20Ways%20To%20Go%20Beyond%20TDD%20-%20Alex%20Bunardzic.jpg)

+*Why I Love TDD And Why I'm Looking For Ways To Go Beyond TDD - Alex Bunardzic*

+> TL;DR: We need superfast feedback.
+TCR does it very well

 First International Test Driven Development took place on July 10th.

 In this series, I will include every talk together with my notes and further reading.